 Recent Business Highlights

-- A United States Administrative Law Judge with the International Trade Commission issued an initial determination that one of its China-based competitors, Insta360, violated federal law by importing and selling products that infringe on a patent covering GoPro’s iconic HERO camera design in the U.S. A final determination will be issued on or before November 10, 2025.
+- A United States Administrative Law Judge with the International Trade Commission issued an initial determination that one of its China-based competitors, Insta360, violated federal law by importing and selling products that infringe on a patent covering GoPro’s Hero camera design in the U.S. A final determination will be issued on or before November 10, 2025.